flux-gui/flux-gui/doc/development-process.md

 We're re-working our integration tests.
 Coming back soon.

-## Contributing to Weave GitOps documentation
+## Contributing to Flux-GUI documentation

 See [here](../website/README.md) for more details.